wenjieyou/PLSGSA/README.md

 - A novel gene subset augmentation strategy that employs different perturbation mechanisms to identify differentially expressed gene subsets is proposed.
 The proposed strategy can identify a large number of different gene subsets, surpassing the traditional method of generating single gene subset.

-- The multiple gene measurement alsorithm based on partial least squares considers gene-phenotype and gene-gene correlations to a certain extent, which can identify differentially expressed genes, including weak signals genes.
+- The multiple gene measurement algorithm based on partial least squares considers gene-phenotype and gene-gene correlations to a certain extent, which can identify differentially expressed genes, including weak signals genes.

 - Gene networks and association analysis are constructed on a large number of subsets obtained by the augmentation algorithm to mine and identify tumor-specific genes.
 The proposed method can also cope with the challenges of high-dimensional data sets and limited samples in various fields.